C0deWiser/workflow/README.md

 ## Usage

-Show to the User possible transitions from current state of Article:
+Show to the User possible transitions from current state of the Article:

 ```php
 $transitions = $article->workflow()->getRelevantTransitions();